 In this paper, we update a proposal already anticipated by Oca (1914) who suggested that the clitic SE is the subject of these sentences.
-We propose a unified derivation of SE-passives and SE-impersonals as regular active constructions where SE is the nominative subject (also see Ordóñez, this volume for a partially similar analysis).
-The derivation we propose for both constructions is a regular active one, where SE generates in an argument position internal, and it is subject to the same
+We propose a unified derivation of SE-passives and SE-impersonals as regular active constructions where SE is the nominative subject (see Ordóñez 2018 for a partially similar analysis; also see Pujalte & Saab 2012, Pujalte 2013, Saab 2014 for a unification analysis in a different direction).
+The derivation we propose for both constructions is a regular active one, where SE generates in an argument position, and is constrained by the same restrictions as any other subject.
+As in transitive sentences, we also assume that DOM is a manifestation of object agreement, while non-DOM objects do not check agreement or require any syntactic licensing.
+The derivations up to ν P differ as follows, where (3a) corresponds to an impersonal SE construction and (3b) to a passive one: